battle-tactics-strategies

 Cost Comparison

 Producing a crossbow was more expensive than a composite bow but cheaper than training a skilled archer.
 A typical crossbow required 30–40 man-days to manufacture, including glue drying time.
-By contrast, a high-quality composite reflex bow might take six months.
+By contrast, a high-quality composite reflex bow might take six months to shape and season.
 The crossbow’s lower training time offset its manufacturing cost, making it economical for mass armies.
+Furthermore, the crossbow did not require the constant practice that kept a traditional archer’s muscles conditioned; a crossbowman could return to farming between campaigns and still be effective with minimal refresher training.

 Legacy and Influence Beyond China